-Quick Preheat is available for single rack baking with packaged and convenience foods and can be programmed for temperatures between 170°F and 550°F. Follow the recipe or package directions for food preparation time and temperature.
+Quick Preheat is available for single rack baking with packaged, convenience foods and foods made from scratch and can be programmed for temperatures between 170°F and 550°F.

+Follow the recipe or package directions for food preparation time and temperature.
 When quick preheat is complete, a reminder tone will sound and food should be placed in the oven.